 Kenya

 Kenya is a beneficiary of the EU's Standard GSP.
-The World Bank classifies Kenya as a lower middle-income country with a per capita income of $2.170 (2022).
-In 2022, the EU imports from Kenya summed up to €1,2 billion, of which almost half are eligible for GSP-reduced tariffs.
-Kenya currently only uses GSP preferences for less than 2% of its exports to the EU as most of the trade goes through the Economic Partnership Agreement, which Kenya signed in September 2016.
+With a per capita income of $1,952 in 2023, the World Bank classifies Kenya as a lower middle-income country.
+In 2023, EU imports from Kenya amounted to a record €1.3 billion, of which almost half are eligible for GSP preferences.
+However, Kenya only uses GSP preferences for less than 2% of its eligible exports, as most of the trade goes through the Economic Partnership Agreement (EPA), which Kenya signed in September 2016.
+As the EPA provides the same or better preferences than the GSP, Kenya will leave the GSP on 1 January 2027.

 What is the GSP?